Ordering a Pet Portrait

 To draw your portrait accurately and with the highest level of detail, your photo should have good lighting and not be blurred or out of focus.
 Taking photographs outside on an overcast day is the best option for achieving a good quality photo.
 Points to consider when taking a photo:

 The image should consist predominantly of the animal’s head and shoulders (however this is not a hard and fast rule and is totally dependant on what you want from your portrait!).
 Eyes are always important since I find they capture the personality of your pet – are they open and catching the light (unless, of course they are intentionally looking away or closed)?
 It's a good idea to photograph subjects at their eye level, which usually means kneeling down to take the photo at their level.

 After we have agreed on a suitable photo and a 50% deposit has been placed, I can begin work on your portrait.
 Turn-around time will be estimated when discussing your commission, although you can usually expect the artwork to be completed within 2-3 weeks; completion times may be longer during busy periods such as Christmas, so it is a good idea to book in advance if you are planning to gift a portrait.

-I will usually share progress updates of the portrait on social media accounts - however, if for any reason you would rather I withheld from doing this until after the portrait is complete I am happy to so.
+I will usually share progress updates of the portrait on social media accounts - however, if for any reason you would rather I withheld from doing this until after the portrait is complete I am happy to do so.
 Once finished and you are completely happy with your portrait, the remaining balance will be invoiced and it will be delivered to you!

 Shipping & Delivery